drmowinckels/drmowinckels.github.io/content/blog/2022-12-01-advent-of-r-functions/index.en.md

   # find columns with only missing values
   idx <- apply(data, 2, function(x) all(is.na(x)))

-  # keep only data where there is data
+  # keep only columns where there is data
   data[, !idx]
 }
 test_df <- na_rm_col(test_df)